Alizée: Public image

 Even though early albums portrayed her in a sexy, Lolita-like manner, Alizée was modest, demure and family-oriented in public during her teenage years.
-For her second album she mostly kept a similar style but with more electronic influences.
-Her hairstyle was usually a simple bob and her make-up was designed to emphasize and enhance her natural beauty.
+For her second album, she mostly kept a similar style but with more electronic influences.
+Her hairstyle was usually a simple bob and her make-up was designed to emphasise and enhance her natural beauty.

-For her third album she changed her style radically in terms of both music and image, with a more mature performance and more elaborate make-up, clothing and hairstyle.
-For the promotion of this album Alizée posed for a French magazine, Technikart, in the "Like a Virgin" style of her idol Madonna.
+For her third album, Alizée changed her style radically in terms of both music and image, with a more mature performance and more elaborate make-up, clothing and hairstyle.
+For the promotion of this album, she posed for a French magazine, Technikart, in the "Like a Virgin" style of her idol Madonna.

 After a two-year hiatus, she returned with a fourth album whose style was more "psychedelic" and which saw her seeking a new and wider audience.

 Alizée is very fond of tattoos, of which she has many.
 The best known is the large Disney-style Tinkerbell on her back, which reflects the fact that she had regarded the character as a mascot since childhood, amassing a large collection of its statuettes.
 It was often shown during her promotion of the Psychédélices album, presumably because Psyche is something of an ancient forerunner of Tinkerbell.

 The anime superheroine Sailor Moon, who shares a few commonalities with Tinkerbell, is prominent on Alizée's right arm.

-Over the years Alizée has been declared a fashionista, appearing in various fashion magazines, beauty and culture.

-She has attended major Fashion Weeks in the world and smaller events.

-In the 2010 'Sexiest Women in the World' polls, run by the French edition of FHM magazine, readers voted Alizée as the second sexiest woman out of 100.

-Since 2012 Alizée has appeared in many magazines and publications including the January/February 2013 issue of the French edition of Inked magazine which featured a photo shoot, including on the cover, of her as a manacled and bloodied punk princess by the French photographer Julien Lachaussée and many more.

-In 2013, she was one of the guests of honour for her friend John Galliano in Paris Fashion Week 2013.
+Over the years, Alizée has been declared a fashionista, appearing in various fashion magazines, beauty and culture.
+She has attended major fashion weeks in the world and smaller events.
+In the 2010 "Sexiest Women in the World" polls run by the French edition of FHM magazine, readers voted Alizée as the second-sexiest woman out of 100.
+Since 2012, Alizée has appeared in many magazines and publications including the January/February 2013 issue of the French edition of Inked magazine which featured a photo shoot, including on the cover, of her as a manacled and bloodied punk princess by the French photographer Julien Lachaussée, and many more.
+In 2013, she was one of the guests of honour for her friend John Galliano at Paris Fashion Week 2013.

 Alizée was ranked fourth in a list of the most influential female artists in France by the amount of followers in social media in March 2014.

-Her dance for "J'en ai marre" inspired the female Night Elf dance in World of Warcraft.

 Legacy

 Alizée became an international pop culture icon immediately after launching her recording career.
-Media said she was one of the most controversial female vocalists of the 21st century, that she had broken into the music world at 17 years old with a worldwide success, that she spearheaded the rise of post-millennial Europop and became its queen, and that "Alizée early on cultivated a mixture of a sweet Lolita innocence and experience that broke the bank".
+Media said she was one of the most controversial female vocalists of the 21st century, that she had broken into the music world at 17 years old with a worldwide success, that she spearheaded the rise of post-millennial Europop and became its "queen", and that "Alizée early on cultivated a mixture of a sweet Lolita innocence and experience that broke the bank".